jessey-git/fx-gltf/README.md

 * No known issues or missing features

 ### API
-* Saving: Binary .glb files
-* Saving: Providing options for external or embedded resources
+* No known issues

 ### General (future)
-* API: Make manipulation api a bit better by allowing easier creation of objects (C++20 will allow more intuitive aggregate struct initialization so maybe wait until then...)
+* API: Improvement: Make creation of objects easier when building documents by hand (C++20 will allow aggregate struct initialization so maybe that's all that is needed...)

 ## License